|

 walkway takes visitors to a narrow gorge where the walls have been carved out and smoothed by the sheer force of the rushing water for thousands of years.
 The

 headwaters start at the Columbia Glacier about 43 miles south and the river parallels the Icefields Parkway.
 We recommend going early in the day or late, after the crowds have dwindled.
+Columbia Icefields - (open May 1 - October 15) The Icefield Parkway which connects Jasper to the Columbia Icefields is one of the world's 10 greatest scenic drives

 .
 To take advantage of the views and the many scenic stops along the way, plan on at least half a day to have enough time to

+take in the entire experience.
+On our way, we saw four bighorn sheep grazing quietly on the riverbed, a unique sight according to the locals.
 The Icefields are at the southern border of Jasper National Park and the northern border of Banff National Park.
 Over 230 square miles of ice make this the largest icefield south

 of Alaska.
 Organized group tours are optional and take visitors to the nearest glacier, the Athabasca.
 To get a true sense of the scope of the Columbia Glacier, walk through